 - Expensive jewelry such as necklaces and earrings are prey to being stolen, so let’s ensure to take them off while walking through the streets of Kampala.

-Aragaki chocolate –This is Ugandan chocolate which is carefully grinded using organic certified cacao from Uganda’s rich fertile soils and it’s processed manually.
-The chocolate has no additives or vegetable oil, so you can enjoy the original flavor of the cacao as much as possible.
+Aragaki Chocolate –This is Ugandan chocolate which is carefully grinded using organic certified cocoa from Uganda’s rich fertile soils and it’s processed manually.
+The chocolate has no additives or vegetable oil, so you can enjoy the original flavor of the cocoa as much as possible.